The summer enrichment program is the key component of SpringForward.

 - Enroll in and successfully complete up to 6 hours of academic credit (usually 2 GE classes)

-- Participate in the SpringForward academic support course, ESEPSY 5193
+- Participate in the SpringForward academic support course, EXP 2100

-- Meet with Dennis Learning Center coaches for 1:1 academic success support
+- Meet with the SpringForward academic coach and academic advisor for 1:1 academic success support

-- Attend social and community-building events (examples from 2020: yoga, cooking class, craft night, movie night, lunchtime social)
+- Attend virtual social and community-building events (examples: yoga, cooking class, craft night, movie night, lunchtime social)

 - Meet regularly with the SpringForward professional staff for advising, professional, and personal support